martinwoodward/prize-picker/.github/ISSUE_TEMPLATE/raffledraw.md

 - Entry into this raffle will NOT constitute your consent to be contacted for anything else
 - We will not be adding you to our marketing database (but if you want to subscribe to our newsletter, [you can do so here](https://resources.github.com/newsletter/))
 - The raffle prize cannot be swapped or changed,
-- The winner of the prize at RenderATL *MUST* be present when we draw a winner, otherwise we will redraw!
+- The winner of the prize at [EVENT NAME] *MUST* be present when we draw a winner, otherwise we will redraw!

 Good luck!